Pa1manSh/The-device-is-a-bird-catcher/README.md

-Thesis - development of an electronic sight device in c++.
+Graduate work - - development of an electronic sight device in c++.
 2021